Tag: Mathias Method

 Add a handful of spinach to your breakfast eggs, have some fish once a week, eat more cheese, snack on some nuts and join in a chili eating contest!
 Find what works for you and stick to it, for your health!

 Some nutrients are more important than others for men and women.
 For example, women need a lot more calcium, vitamin D and iron, to account for blood loss and because they lose the ability to absorb calcium after age 30.
 It is vital for women to get a lot of these key nutrients during puberty and especially as they age.
 Men, on the other hand, need more magnesium and zinc to help with testosterone production throughout their lives.
+Otherwise, men can take testosterone booster supplements to help if they aren’t getting enough minerals through food.

 Though it is important to get all of our vital nutrients in, more does not mean better.
 If you take too much of any one nutrient it can have harmful, and even deadly effects.